SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 The find-and-replace dictionary is only applied to the template's replacement string.

-It is applied after `[field]` tags are populated with data, and therefore can modify that data.
+It is applied after `#!ptcr [field]` tags are populated with data, and therefore can modify that data.

 `Find keys` and `replace values` are defined in comma-separated lists surrounded by curly brackets ( `{` `}` ).